 The average monthly cost of a $1 million life insurance policy is $53 for a 10-year term and $83 for a 20-year term.

 Rates for $1 million life insurance policies vary between insurers.
-The companies offering the lowest rates at this level are Transamerica and GEICO.
+Transamerica and GEICO offer the lowest rates at this level.

 Several factors affect policy premiums for $1 million life insurance plans.
 These include your term length, your age and whether you have pre-existing health conditions.

-The average cost of a million dollar term life insurance policy that lasts for 10 years is around $53 per month, while a 20-year term with the same coverage amount comes in at an average of $83 per month.
+The average cost of a million dollar term life insurance policy that lasts for 10 years is $53 per month, while a 20-year term with the same coverage amount costs an average of $83 per month.
 Opting for a $1 million life insurance policy cost means higher monthly premiums than lower coverage amounts because insurers assume greater financial risk in the event of your passing.

 Several factors can affect the monthly premium for a $1 million policy: